River Great Ouse

 and another 143 mi.
 Mostly flowing north and east, it is the fifth longest river in the United Kingdom.
 The Great Ouse has been historically important for commercial navigation, and for draining the low-lying region through which it flows; its best-known tributary is the Cam, which runs through Cambridge.
 Its lower course passes through drained wetlands and fens and has been extensively modified, or channelised, to relieve flooding and provide a better route for barge traffic.
 The unmodified river would have changed course regularly after floods.

 The name Ouse is from the Celtic or pre-Celtic *Udso-s, and probably means simply "water" or slow flowing river.
 Thus the name is a pleonasm.
-The lower reaches of the Great Ouse are also known as "Old West River" and "the Ely Ouse", but all the river is often referred to simply as the Ouse in informal usage (the word "Great" – which originally meant simply big or, in the case of a river, long – is used to distinguish this river from several others called the Ouse).
+The lower reaches of the Great Ouse are also known as "Old West River" and "the Ely Ouse", but the entire length of the river is often referred to simply as the Ouse in informal usage (the word "Great" – which originally meant simply big or, in the case of a river, long – is used to distinguish this river from several others called the Ouse).

 Course

-The river has several sources close to the villages of Syresham and Wappenham in South Northamptonshire.
+The river has several sources close to the villages of Syresham and Wappenham in West Northamptonshire.
 It flows through Brackley, provides the Oxfordshire/Northamptonshire border, then into Buckinghamshire where it flows through Buckingham, the Milton Keynes urban area (at Stony Stratford and Newport Pagnell) and Olney, then Kempston in Bedfordshire, which is the current head of navigation.

 Passing through Bedford, it flows on into Cambridgeshire through St Neots, Godmanchester, Huntingdon, Hemingford Grey and St Ives, reaching Earith.
 Here, the river enters a short tidal section before branching in two.
 The artificial, very straight Old Bedford River and New Bedford River, which remain tidal, provide a direct link north-east towards the lower river at Denver in Norfolk.

 The river previously ran through Hermitage Lock into the Old West River, then joined the Cam near Little Thetford before passing Ely and Littleport to reach the Denver sluice.
-Below this point, the river is tidal and continues past Downham Market to enter The Wash at King's Lynn.
+Below this point, the river is tidal and continues past Downham Market to enter the Wash at King's Lynn.
 It is navigable from the Wash to Kempston Mill near Bedford, a distance of 72 mi which contains 17 locks.
 It has a catchment area of 8380 km2 and a mean flow of 15.5 m3/s as measured at Denver Sluice.

-Its course has been modified several times, with the first recorded being in 1236, as a result of flooding.
-During the 1600s, the Old Bedford and New Bedford Rivers were built to provide a quicker route for the water to reach the sea.
+Its course has been modified several times, with the first recorded modification in 1236, as a result of flooding.
+During the 1600s, the Old Bedford and New Bedford rivers were built to provide a quicker route for the water to reach the sea.
 In the 20th century, construction of the Cut-Off Channel and the Great Ouse Relief Channel have further altered water flows in the region, and helped to reduce flooding.